 Fluoroscopy is a technique for obtaining live X-ray images of a patient.
 The Radiologist uses a switch to control an X-Ray beam that is transmitted through the patient.
 The Radiologist can watch the images live on a TV monitor.
 Fluoroscopy is often used to observe the digestive tract.

 Nuclear medicine uses safe, painless, and cost-effective techniques both to image the body and treat disease.
 Nuclear medicine imaging is unique in that it documents organ function and structure.
 Nuclear medicine uses very small amounts of radioactive materials or radiopharmaceuticals to diagnose and treat disease.
 The amount of radiation from a nuclear medicine procedure is comparable to that received during a diagnostic x-ray.

-PET (Positron Emission Tomography) Scan is rapidly becoming a major diagnostic imaging tool used predominantly in determining the presence and severity of cancers, neurological conditions, and cardiovascular disease.
+PET (Positron Emission Tomography) Scan is a major diagnostic imaging tool used predominantly in determining the presence and severity of cancers, neurological conditions, and cardiovascular disease.
 PET images demonstrate the chemistry or organs and other issues such as tumors.
 It is currently the most effective way to check for cancer recurrences.

 Ultrasound imaging is a method of seeing inside the human body through the use of high-frequency sound waves.
 The sound waves are recorded and displayed as a real-time visual image.
 No radiation is involved in ultrasound imaging.
 Ultrasound is a useful way of examining many of the body’s internal organs, including the heart, liver, gallbladder, spleen, pancreas, kidneys, bladder, and is also widely used to view the fetus.